 I, the person signing this Adoption Agreement (hereinafter called the "Owner"), establish an Individual Retirement Account (IRA), which is either a Traditional IRA or a Roth IRA, as indicated below, (the "Account") with First National Bank of Omaha as Custodian ("Custodian").
 A Traditional IRA operates under Internal Revenue Code Section 408(a).
+A Roth IRA operates under Internal Revenue Code Section 408(a).
+A Roth IRA operates under Internal Revenue Code Section 408(a).
 A Roth IRA operates under Internal Revenue Code Section 408A.
 I agree to the terms of my Account, which are contained in the applicable provisions of the document entitled First National Bank of Omaha Traditional/Roth Individual Retirement Account Custodial Agreement and this Adoption Agreement.
 I certify the accuracy of the information in this Adoption Agreement.
 My Account will be effective upon acceptance by Custodian.

-1 IDA ACCOLINIT DECICI I. IRA ACCOUNT KEGIO IKATIUN

-Name (First, Middle, Last)

-Social Security Number
+1. IRA ACCOUNT REGISTRATION Name (First, Middle, Last) Social Security Number

 Street Address Date of Birth

 City, State, ZIP Daytime Telephone

 Email Evening Telephone